arimaqz/py-loader/README.md

-# reflective-py-loader
+# py-loader
-`reflective-py-loader` encrypts and when executing, decrypts the encrypted file and reflectively loads it into memory for evasion.
+`py-loader` encrypts and when executing, decrypts the encrypted file and loads it into memory for evasion.

 Usage:
 ```